Freakwill/pyrimidine/README.md

-# pyrimidine
+# pyrimidine 🧬

-OO implement of genetic algorithm by python.
+:dna: OO implement of genetic algorithm by python.
 See [pyrimidine's document](https://pyrimidine.readthedocs.io/) for more details.

 ![LOGO](logo.png)